PyFOOOF.jl

 julia> freqs, spectrum = gen_power_spectrum(f_range, ap_params, gauss_params, nlv)

-If other automatic type conversions are found to be problematic or there are particular FOOOF functions that don't play nice via the default PyCall mechanisms, then issues and pull requests are welcome.
+If other automatic type conversions are found to be problematic or there are particular FOOOF functions that don't play nice via the default PythonCall mechanisms, then issues and pull requests are welcome.

-Many of these problematic conversions can be fixed with relatively straightforward (and backward compatible) changes to FOOOF; we are in the process of opening PRs for this purpose.
+Many of these problematic conversions can be fixed with relatively straightforward ( and backward compatible) changes to FOOOF.
+In other words, upstream PRs are also welcome.

 Used By Packages